“I read, because one life is not enough, and in the page of a book I can be anyone.”

 – Richard Peck

-Peck, who was born in 1934 and died last year, was equally prolific as a writer - primarily of Young Adult literature.
-He won dozens of awards for his YA writing, picking up both a Newbery Medal (for his novel A Year Down Yonder) and the Margaret A. Edwards Award from the American Library Association for his cumulative contributions to the genre’.
+And, as prolific as he was as a reader, Peck - born in Illinois in 1934 - was equally prolific as a writer of Young Adult literature.
+He won dozens of awards, picking up both a Newbery Medal (for his novel A Year Down Yonder) and the Margaret A. Edwards Award from the American Library Association for his cumulative contributions to the genre’.

-Peck’s writing career started when he was sidetracked from what he thought was going to be a career as a high school teacher.
-Happily teaching high school in the 1950s, he was transferred to a junior high to teach English.
+Peck’s career as a writer started when he was sidetracked from what he thought was going to be a career as a high school teacher.
+He was happily teaching high school in the 1950s when he was transferred to a junior high to teach English.
 Upset about the move, he decided to take time away from teaching to try writing, focusing on his observations about the junior high school students he didn’t want to teach.
 "Ironically,” he said, “it was my students who taught me to be a writer, though I was hired to teach them."

 While his highest accolades come for his Newbery winner, I highly recommend his book Amanda/Miranda, a twist on both the old Prince and the Pauper story and the tragedy of the sinking of the Titanic.

-Peck believed each book should be a question, not an answer, and that before anything else can happen a book needs to be entertaining.
-“A young adult novel ends not with happily ever after but at a new beginning,” he said, “with the sense of a lot of life yet to be lived.”
+Peck, who died in 2018, said he believed each book should be a question, not an answer and that before anything else could happen a book needed to be entertaining.
+“A young adult novel ends not with happily ever after, but at a new beginning,” he said, “with the sense of a lot of life yet to be lived.”